CLINDA-AAU/ccostr/README.md

 CenCost
 =======

-A R package to calculate estimates of total costs with censored data
+An R package to calculate estimates of total costs with censored data

 Overview
 --------